NiklasPhabian/dissertation/mds/C1_OCCUR.md

 The dataverse networks software [@Crosas2011] aggregates data in "studies."
 Studies may contain several datasets, and each study shares a common persistent identifier.
 A citation to a dataset (and subsets) is implemented as the combination of the studies' (+PID) appended with the (+UNF) of the cited data.

 [@Cook2016] presents the data product citations at a (+ORNL) (+DAAC).
 The (+DAAC) assigns a (+DOI) per dataset, which may contain between one and tens of thousands of files.
 A single file within a dataset can be identified by appending the file's (+UUID) to the (+DOI) (using the ```urlappend``` functionality of the (+DOI) resolver).
 The (+DAAC) also provides a (+MODIS) subsetting service.
 The user can request a citation to the subset, comprised of the dataset's citation appended with a textual description of the temporal and/or spatial subsetting.
-The citation can be requested as a formatted string and in BibTex format.
+The citation can be requested as a formatted snippet and in BibTex format.

-A very similar approach is implemented for the <abbr>ARM</abbr> Data Archive [@Prakash2016].
+A very similar approach is implemented for the (+ARM) Data Archive [@Prakash2016].
 Upon data order fulfillment, the user is provided with both the data and a citation that contains a citation, including a textual description of the temporal and/or spatial subsetting.
 The (+ARM) Data Archive also hosts a citation creator, a (+GUI), that allows the creation of a data citation subject to a fully qualified dataset stream name and optionally manually specified subsetting parameters.
 The user hereby can choose between the custom (+ARM) citation style, (+APA), (+MLA), and Chicago.

 [@Honor2016] describes a reference implementation for data citations of a database holding neuroimaging (the specific use case is the (+NITRC)).
 The citable units for their use-case are individual images aggregated in studies/projects.
 Upon data upload, hierarchically, each image and each study is assigned a (+DOI).
 The authors recognize that this implementation may result in the generation of many (+^DOI); however, they evaluate the solution feasible for their use case.